 Take in the skyline from atop the 35-storey ‘Walkie-Talkie’ building in the historic financial district, just a stone’s throw away from Monument Station.

 Designed by Uruguayan architect Rafael Viñoly, the building houses a beautiful rooftop garden that provides uninterrupted views of London.
-Dining and drinking can get pricey, but thankfully you can sit and take photos for free – just make sure to book a time slot in advance here.
+Dining and drinking can get pricey, but thankfully the entry is free.
+You can sit and soak up the glorious views of the capital – just make sure to book a time slot in advance here.

 One Tree Hill

-Climb the steps to the 270 ft summit and the cityscape is idyllically framed by hybrid black poplars and London plane trees (they can be dense in the summer!).
-This area is a somewhat understated and an undiscovered nature reserve of the city, as well as being located by Europe’s largest underground reservoir.
+Climb the steps to the 270 ft summit.
+At the top find the cityscape framed by hybrid black poplars and London plane trees (they can be dense in the summer!).
+This area is a somewhat understated and therefore benefits from less people.
+It’s also part of London’s nature reserve, as well as being located by Europe’s largest underground reservoir.

 Tip: If you make the climb to One Tree Hill, take the time to walk south on Honor Oak Road five minutes to Canonbie Road.
 The crest of that hill affords an excellent view of London too.